QubesOS/qubes-posts/2021-07-27-minisummit-agenda.md

 kernel using safeboot.
 Finally, we will discuss how to introduce this and other security mechanisms in Qubes OS.

-### Usability Within A Reasonably Secure, Multi-Environment System
+### "Usability Within A Reasonably Secure, Multi-Environment System" by Nina Alter

 The talk is the continuation of the Qubes OS mini-summit presentation "SRTM for Qubes OS VMs", where the theoretical background o Static Root